Is getting yourself and your money in order one of your new year’s resolutions? You know you need to start #adulting but may not know where to start.

 Eric Rosenberg– Personal Profitability: “If you don’t have enough saved to cover three to six months of expenses, it’s time to get saving.
 The economy is likely going to change in the new year, and with uncertainty comes even more reason to make sure you are safe in case of a loss of income or an unexpected expense like fixing a broken down car or replacing a bad furnace.
 Get saving!”

-Does the idea of saving six-months savings scare the pi$$ out of you?
+Does the idea of saving six months of funds scare you?
 I get it.
-Remember, this is all about baby steps, so just start with a goal of hitting $1,000 in your savings account.
-Then start slowly building it up from there.
+Remember, this is all about baby steps, so start with a goal of hitting $1,000 in your savings account.
+Then begin slowly building it up from there.

 What the pros say: